wadiemendja/watermarkNN/README.md

 # watermarkNN

 Todo :
+- Select watermark instead of writing it
-- add boostrap js
+- add a "No watermark detected" class beside watermarks
 - crop the watermark spot /test section
 - to make global : image size 64
-- generate new dataset with different text sizes
+- generate new dataset with different text sizes and backgrounds
 - test the new generated data

 done, me :)